-This course constitutes the credit-bearing half of the MBA program's Capstone Experience.
-It introduces students to the academic resources available to them through the university, informs them of their responsibilities as students, and provides them an introduction to master's level scholarship.
-The course presents in detail the options students have for completing the Capstone Project and scaffolds their early progress towards developing and executing their projects.
-Beyond these, the primary function of the course is to introduce students to commonly-used quantitative and qualitative research methods in social sciences.
+This course provides students with the commonly used quantitative and qualitative research methods in social sciences.
+The course helps students explore the academic resources available to them through BAU and other scholarly robust platforms.
 Students will gain an appreciation for the scientific method and principles and develop an understanding of various research designs and their use.
-Students will develop the ability to identify a problem and formulate research questions; conduct a literature review and design a study; create a data collection tool; understand basic statistical concepts and their applications; collect and analyze data; read, understand and critically evaluate others' research; and write a research paper.
+Students will develop an ability to identify a problem and formulate research questions; conduct a literature review and design a study; create a data collection tool; understand basic statistical concepts and their applications; collect and analyze data; read, understand and critically evaluate others' research; and write a research paper.
 Students will have a chance to gain hands on experience in "reading" and analyzing data from various sources.
 At the end of the course, students will be educated consumers of social science data.